Knock-Off (TV series): Casting

 Kim Soo-hyun and Kim Si-eun were reportedly cast for the series in March and April 2024, respectively.
 Yoo Jae-myung, Ko Kyu-pil, Jo Bo-ah, Jo Woo-jin, Lee Jung-eun, Kim Eui-sung, Kang Mal-geum, Kim Hye-eun and Choi Gyu-ri were reportedly cast in May 2024.
 Kwon Na-ra, Kim Mu-yeol, and Woo Do-hwan were cast in July 2024.
-Kim S.H. and Jo were confirmed to appear as the lead actors of the series in August 2024.
-On August 29, 2024, Star News reported that according to multiple sources Kim S.E. has decided not to appear in the series and the production team was considering to cast Bang Hyo-rin as her replacement.
-The next month, Yoo, Lee, Kim E., Bang, Kwon, Park Se-wan, Kim H., Kim M., Jung Man-sik, and Kang were confirmed to appear to complete the casting lineup of the series.
+Kim Soo-hyun and Jo were confirmed to appear as the lead actors of the series in August 2024.
+On August 29, 2024, Star News reported that according to multiple sources Kim Si-eun had decided not to appear in the series and the production team was considering to cast Bang Hyo-rin as her replacement.
+The next month, Yoo, Lee, Kim Eui-sung, Bang, Kwon, Park Se-wan, Kim Hye-eun, Kim Mu-yeol, Jung Man-sik, and Kang were confirmed to appear to complete the casting lineup of the series.